The UPR Project at BCU: USA

-The UPR Project’s first stakeholder submission was to the USA, focusing upon capital punishment, climate change, and compassionate release for prisoners.
+The UPR Project’s inaugural stakeholder submission was submitted to the USA’s Cycle Three review in 2019, focusing upon capital punishment, climate change, and compassionate release for prisoners.
 The report was subsequently cited by the UN Office for the High Commissioner for Human Rights and informed recommendations made by Member States to the USA.

 Researchers

-In September 2019, The UPR Project at BCU submitted its first Stakeholder Report to the United States of America’s third cycle UPR, which took place in the Human Rights Council in November 2020.
+In September 2019, The UPR Project at BCU submitted its inaugural Stakeholder Report to the USA’s third cycle UPR, which took place in the Human Rights Council in November 2020.
 This submission was jointly compiled with The Elisabeth Haub School of Law at Pace University, New York.
 It focused on three areas of expertise with the School of Law, namely:

 It makes specific recommendations to the USA as to how it can improve its adherence to international human rights standards on these three issues.